pyeprog/lite-seq2seq/README.md

 ---

-### The result of training on Cornell Movie Dialog dataset
+### Chatbot - The result of training on Cornell Movie Dialog dataset

 You can download dataset [here](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).